Skip to content

 This small building probably began life as a dovecot in the late 1800s.
 It later served as the gardener’s cottage for South Shore Lodge, and then fell into disrepair.
 We’ve given it new life as a beachside bothy, surrounded by wildlife and views of the Purbeck Hills.

 Travel light as there’s a 20-minute walk from the ferry landing to this peaceful spot, and you'll need to carry your belongings.
-You’ll have simple rooms and facilities for resting at the end of the day, with hot water, a wood burning stove (but no other heating), and a limited electricity supply.
+You’ll have simple rooms and basic facilities for resting at the end of the day, with hot water, a wood burning stove (but no other heating), and a limited electricity supply.

-Brownsea is a wildlife haven with its lagoon, lakes, reedbeds and beaches offering sanctuary to a vast number of birds, while the woodland is home to red squirrels and Sika deer.
+Brownsea Island is a wildlife haven with its lagoon, lakes, reedbeds and beaches offering sanctuary to a vast number of birds, while the woodland is home to red squirrels and Sika deer.
 There's nothing quite like experiencing the island after the last boats and visitors leave for the day.

 St Mark’s Bothy is by South Shore Lodge (sleeps 12), and they can be booked together.
+There is also a campsite on the island, and two National Trust holiday cottages, Agent's House (sleeps six) and Custom House (sleeps two).

 Layout